 Prerequisites if any None

 Connections with

 Subjects in the current or

 Future courses

+Modulo

-Sr.No.
+1 I Sr.No.
 Content Activity Learning Outcomes 1.
-Systems and Procedures - Concept and need - Lecture and To understand the Characteristics of a good procedure.
-Writing a Practical Standard operating Standard Operating Procedure (SOP)- Procedure procedures Identification - Information Gathering- Interviewing - Analysis - Writing - Implementation - Review- Fine-tuning.
+Systems and Procedures - Concept and need - Characteristics of a good procedure.
+Writing a Standard Operating Procedure (SOP)- Procedure Identification - Information Gathering- Interviewing - Analysis - Writing - Implementation - Review- Fine-tuning.
 Process Mapping Tools - Aid Memoir - Flowchart - Swim Lane Diagrams - Flow Charting Software - Using MS Word and Excel for Flowcharting - Case Studies.
-2. Understanding accounting procedures for Cash Lecture and To understand standard Sales - Credit Sales - Cash Receipts - Donations - Practical Accounting procedures Travelling Expenses - Writing off Bad Debts - Sale of Scrap.
-Principles of Internal Control - Study of Internal Control in Select Procedures such as Recruitment, Payment of Salaries and Wages, Verification of Inventories and Work in Progress, Verification of Fixed Assets and Investments 3.
-Lean Office - Re-engineering information flow Lecture and To understand Lean and paper flow - Process Mapping for Current and Practical office concept Future State Map.
+Lecture and Practical To understand the Standard operating procedures 2.
+Understanding accounting procedures for Cash Sales - Credit Sales - Cash Receipts - Donations - Travelling Expenses - Writing off Bad Debts - Sale of Scrap.
+Principles of Internal Control - Study of Internal Control in Select Procedures such as Recruitment, Payment of Salaries and Wages, Verification of Inventories and Work in Progress, Verification of Fixed Assets and Investments Lecture and Practical To understand standard Accounting procedures 3.
+Lean Office - Re-engineering information flow and paper flow - Process Mapping for Current and Future State Map.
 Digital Office -Overview of Office Automation Systems - Use of technologies such as Bar Coding, RFID, Biometry and Mobile Computing for redesigning office procedures.
-4. Study of the following Systems and underlying Lecture and To know about systems Procedures.
-Point of sale (POS) system in an Practical in different industries organized retail store, Purchase Order System in a manufacturing organization, Attendance Recording System in a factory, Kitchen Order Ticket (KOT) System in a Restaurant, Just in Time Inventory System in a manufacturing organization.
-5. Presentation of individual/group projects in Process Practical Hands on experience Mapping, Improvement and Writing SOP's for an entire range of activities for a segment in a manufacturing/ service organization.
-Text Bo 1.
-Business Process Management - A Rigorous Ap proach by Martyn A Ould, British Computer
+Lecture and Practical To understand Lean office concept 4.
+Study of the following Systems and underlying Procedures.
+Point of sale (POS) system in an organized retail store, Purchase Order System in a manufacturing organization, Attendance Recording System in a factory, Kitchen Order Ticket (KOT) System in a Restaurant, Just in Time Inventory System in a manufacturing organization.
+Lecture and Practical To know about systems in different industries 5.
+Presentation of individual/group projects in Process Mapping, Improvement and Writing SOP's for an entire range of activities for a segment in a manufacturing/ service organization.
+Practical Hands on experience Text Bo

 Society, First South Asia Edition.

 Reference Books

+Assessment